What is the Reverse Diet?

-I think one of the reasons that so many people struggle with losing weight and keeping it off is because they are looking at the problem all wrong.
+I think one of the reasons that so many people struggle with losing weight and keeping it off is that they are looking at the problem all wrong.

 If you think that the solution to weight gain is to eat less and exercise more then you have fallen into the current paradigm and it can really be a struggle to get out.

 This is why I think it’s so important for you to understand the hormones that drive both weight gain and weight loss.

 Once you understand how these hormones play together you will better understand the types of therapies that will help you lose weight and keep it off.